 (b) Perform the pre-test verification with the cooling airflow setting defined for the given brake emissions test.
 The TPN10 and SPN10 measurement systems shall operate at the PCRF setting selected for the brake emissions test of the brake under testing;

-(c) Commence the background pre-test verification at least five minutes after the cooling airflow is stabilised to the average values per paragraph 7.2.3. for cooling airflow stability, and to the average values per paragraph 7.2.1. for cooling air temperature and relative humidity;
+(c) Commence the background pre-test verification at least five minutes after the cooling airflow is stabilised to the average values per paragraph 7.2.3. for cooling airflow stability and to the average values per paragraph 7.2.1. for cooling air temperature and relative humidity;

 (d) Perform the background pre-test verification for as long as it takes for the background concentration to stabilise.
 The background concentration is considered stable when the PCRF-corrected PN value averaged over 5 minutes is below the maximum permissible level per paragraph 7.2.2.2.3.